tzeikob/walle/README.md

 ## How to install it

-In order to install walle into your system you just download the `deb` file and run:
+In order to install walle into your system just download the `deb` file and run:

 ```sh
 sudo apt-get install <path-to-deb-file>